 Eventually we moved to another area which is where I began to learn English and adapt to the new culture.
 I did not like the food, I thought it had a funny taste, and the people were physically and emotionally different than what I was used to.

 My mother worked all the time so I barely saw her.
 One day she had a very bad accident at work.
 This was a very ugly experience.
 After a year of rehabilitation, she was allowed to go home but nothing was the same.
 She was not herself, she was physically and emotionally very different.
-Her I could not work his accident permanently hurt the waterways.
+She could not work because this accident did permanent damage.

 Then we contacted Randy Klezmer, a worker’s compensation attorney.
 Regardless of my mom’s legal status, he took the case.
 In less than a year he managed to win the injury claim for my mom.
 Randy was always very honest and helpful.
 Today, things are not the same but improved.
 It was not easy to decide to consult a lawyer due to the immigration status of my mother, but we all have rights.